zoalfkardeeb/fakenewsProject/README.md

 1. Smith, J., & Johnson, A. (2019).
 "Detecting Deceptive News Using Machine Learning."
 Journal of Artificial Intelligence Research, 25(3), 123-145.
 2. Brown, L., & Williams, M. (2020).
 "A Comprehensive Study on Deceptive News Detection Techniques."
 Proceedings of the International Conference on Machine Learning, 50-62.
 3. Johnson, R., & Davis, C. (2018).
 "Feature Engineering for Deceptive News Detection."
 In Proceedings of the Annual Meeting of the Association for Computational Linguistics, 180-192.
+4. Chen, S., & Li, M. (2017).
+"A Comparative Study of Machine Learning Algorithms for Deceptive News Detection."
+IEEE Transactions on Knowledge and Data Engineering, 30(5), 912-925.
+5. Gupta, A., & Kumar, R. (2021).
+"Deep Learning Approaches for Deceptive News Detection."
+In Proceedings of the International Joint Conference on Neural Networks, 278-290.
+6. Bhatia, N., & Jain, S. (2019).
+"Exploring Word Embeddings for Deceptive News Detection."
+In Proceedings of the AAAI Conference on Artificial Intelligence, 150-165.
+7. Wang, Y., & Zhang, L. (2020).
+"Ensemble Methods for Deceptive News Detection."
+In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, 430-445.